oauthstuff/draft-oauth-rar/main.md

 part of two different fictitious API `type` values.
-The first access request includes the `actions`, `locations`, and `datatypes` fields specified here as well as the API-specific `geolocation` field.
+The first access request includes the `actions`, `locations`, and `datatypes` fields specified here as well as the API-specific `geolocation` field, indicating access to photos taken at the given coordinates.
 The second access request includes the `actions` and `identifier` fields specified here as well as the API-specific `currency` fields.